Anwesh2000/SMART_OM_Dataset_Technical_Validation/README.md

 ## Dataset

-The dataset has been uploaded to the Dryad repository in private mode and can be accessed using the provided [here](https://doi.org/10.5061/dryad.gtht76hz6) .
-After the manuscript has been approved for publication, this link will become active and the dataset will become public.
-Users will be able to download the dataset directly from the repository page, and by doing so, will be automatically accepting the terms and conditions for using the data.
+The dataset is currently hosted in private mode on the [Dryad repository](https://doi.org/10.5061/dryad.gtht76hz6 "Link to Dataset").
+It will be made publicly available upon acceptance of the manuscript.
+Downloading the dataset implies acceptance of the repository’s terms and conditions.

 ---